• Recipe Index

 How to Make Them

-These oat and coconut cookies are made with simple ingredients and are easy to prepare.
+These old-fashioned oatmeal coconut cookies are made with simple pantry ingredients and are easy to prepare.
 Keep in mind the dough will need to be refrigerated for about an hour to ensure thick and chewy cookies that don't over spread.

 Please see the recipe card at the end of the post for ingredient amounts and complete instructions.